|

 member of the sports' media to be inducted in to the LaRosa's High

 School Hall of Fame.
 It is an honor much deserved.
+A true sports pioneer, Popovich launched a Sunday-night feature

 called “Sports of All Sorts” in 1980.
 He was told it wouldn't last